FAI-CIVL/FAI-Airscore/README.md

 ### Features:
 GAP based Paragliding and Hang Gliding scoring from IGC files.
-- Formulas are defined in script files which makes implementing new variants easy. (current formulas are GAP 2016-2020 and PWC 2016, 17, 19)
+- Formulas are defined in script files which makes implementing new variants easy. (current formulas are GAP 2016-2021 and PWC 2016, 17, 19)
 - Scorekeeper access to setup competitions and score tasks.
 - Competition scoring with task scores and overall scores publishable to public area of website.
 - Airspace infringement detection and penalty application
 - Interactive tracklog and task maps
 - Ability to have an in house database of pilots, waypoints and airspaces for re-use in multiple competitions
 - Live leaderboard and scoring from live tracking servers. (e.g. Flymaster)
+- Tracks download status before results are published

 The GAP rules have changed over the years.
 Here are the features that airscore includes or not.